Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Conclusion

-Outside the linear propagative regime, nonlinearities manifest themselves in several ways: First, contour maps of electric potential reveal a change in the flow topology, noticeable near the top Hartmann wall, \emph{i.e.} further away from the forcing point.
-This, together with the occurrence near a resonance of these nonlinearities, supports the hypothesis of nonlinear self interaction of Alfvén waves.
-Additionally, varying the forcing intensity expressed by Reynolds number $\Ree_0$ for different values of $\Ja$ values shows stronger departure from the linear model at higher amplitudes, another signature of nonlinearity.
-The discrepancy from linearity was further found to increase continuously from very small $\Ree_0$ and so suggests that nonlinearities are always present, rather than ignited near a bifurcation as the forcing amplitude increases.
-The presence of nonlinearities driven by wave self-interaction is another major result and so answers one of the key questions that motivated this work: nonlinear energy transfers can be reproduced in liquid metal experiments.
-This paves the way for the study of a second mechanism directly relevant to processes expected to take place in astrophysical systems, especially the solar corona \citep{davila1987_apj,holst_2014}.
+Outside the linear propagative regime, nonlinearities manifest themselves in several ways.
+First, contour maps of electric potential reveal a change in the flow topology, noticeable near the top Hartmann wall, i.e. farther away from the forcing point.
+This, together with the occurrence near a resonance of these nonlinearities, supports the hypothesis of nonlinear self-interaction of AW.
+Additionally, varying the forcing intensity expressed by Reynolds number $\Rey_0$ for different values of $\Ja$ shows a stronger departure from the linear model at higher amplitudes, another signature of nonlinearity.
+The discrepancy from linearity was further found to increase continuously from very small $\Rey_0$ and so suggests that nonlinearities are always present, rather than ignited near a bifurcation as the forcing amplitude increases.
+The presence of nonlinearities driven by wave self-interaction is another major result and so answers one of the key questions that motivated this work: nonlinear energy transfers driven by waves can be reproduced in liquid metal experiments.
+This {opens new possibilities for the} study of a second mechanism directly relevant to processes expected to take place in astrophysical systems, especially the solar corona \citep{davila1987_apj,holst_2014}.